carlosfunk/ansible-role-sonar/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was created by [Jeff Geerling](http://jeffgeerling.com/) and subsequently changed from MySQL to Postgres by [Carl](https://github.com/carlosfunk)